CortSmith/AWS-BlenderRendering/README.md

 - Configuration setup, starting from the top look for each item listed below, all other items are fine as default.

-    - Purchasing Options -> check Request Spot Instances, leave all other settings as default.
+    - Purchasing Options -> check the box: `Request Spot Instances`, leave all other settings as default.

-    - Subnet             -> subnet-2a1bfe52 | Default in us-west-2a
+    - Subnet             -> `subnet-2a1bfe52 | Default in us-west-2a`

-    - IAM role           -> ec2-rendering
+    - IAM role           -> `ec2-rendering`

 - Storage will be left as default